-On the Camino, you have your choice of accommodations: donativos (a straw mat on the floor for a donation), albergues ( pilgrim hostels: bunk beds, dormitory style or private rooms), casa rurales (similiar to a bed and breakfast) and hotels (two stars and up).
+On the Camino, you have your choice of accommodations: donativos (a straw mat on the floor for a donation), albergues ( pilgrim hostels: bunk beds, dormitory style or private rooms), casa rurales (similiar to a bed-and-breakfast) and hotels (two stars and up).
 Some pilgrims like to reserve ahead and some like to walk into a town and be spontaneous.

 Last time we were here, we missed seeing the Bishop’s Palace (Palacio Episcopal), so we head there first.
-After a fire in the early 1900’s, the bishop asked his friend, Spanish architect Antoni Gaudi, to redesign what would be his home.
-Unfortunately, the neo-gothic palace complete with turrets caused such an uproar that the bishop never had the opportunity to live there.
+After a fire in the early 1900s, the bishop asked his friend, Spanish architect Antoni Gaudi, to redesign what would be his home.
+Unfortunately, the neo-gothic palace, complete with turrets caused such an uproar that the bishop never had the opportunity to live there.

 Do we get back on the Camino tomorrow or do we bus somewhere else?
 I’m eager to walk, but all morning my knee has been throbbing.
 Just as we sit down to talk, I could swear that I hear a voice whisper in my ear to go ahead and walk and that I will be just fine.
-We make our plans to start waking again and I sleep so well, with no apprehension as to what tomorrow will bring.
+We make our plans to start walking again and I sleep so well, with no apprehension as to what tomorrow will bring.

 Have been following and enjoying so much your blog.
 Sorry about your painful knee … take care of it and don’t overdo.
 Look forward to your next blog and hopefully good news about your knee.